JWA Staff

 Email Jennifer Richler / Tel: (617) 383-6765

-Nahanni Rous (she/her) is the host and senior producer of Can We Talk?
+Nahanni Rous (she/her) is a host and senior producer of Can We Talk?
 In this role, she has flown over the Chesapeake Bay in the cockpit of a Cessna, chopped garlic in the London kitchen of a world-class chef, and witnessed a small riot at the Western Wall in Jerusalem.
-Most of the time, though, she's in her home office swimming in hours of tape, or recording vocal tracks under a blanket in her closet.
-Nahanni is also senior producer of Making Gay History, and co-producer of Those Who Were There, Voices from the Holocaust.
-Nahanni was a founding staff member of the media organization Just Vision, and a producer of Just Vision’s documentary film Encounter Point.
+Nahanni is also lead producer of Those Who Were There, a podcast based on testimonies from Yale University's Fortunoff Video Archive for Holocaust Testimonies, which includes Remembering Vilna: the Jerusalem of Lithuania, a ten-part audio documentary about Jewish life and the destruction of the Vilna Jewish community.
+She is a past producer of Making Gay History, a founding staff member of the media organization Just Vision, and a producer of Just Vision’s documentary film Encounter Point.
+She is a MacDowell fellow, an amateur cellist, and lives with her family in Washington, DC.

 Jennifer Sartori, PhD, Chief Communications Officer and Encyclopedia Editor